-Once the Professional Practice is approved and the agreements are signed, it is the responsibility of the student to discuss the practical aspects of the Professional Practice as well as the coherence of the project with the educational objectives of the Professional Practice experience with the Professional Practice mentor.
+Once the Professional Practice is approved and the agreements are signed, it is the responsibility of the student to discuss the practical aspects of the Professional Practice, as well as the coherence of the project with the educational objectives of the Professional Practice experience with the Professional-Practice mentor.
 See Annex 3 for the code of conduct for students.

-2.2 Professional Practice mentor
+2.2 Professional-Practice mentor/supervisor

-The mentor also commits himself to make sure that the rules of the Professional Practice are respected within the host organisation, including providing adequate supervision for guarding the intern and the coherence of the work with the educational objectives.
-The mentor acts as both resource and guide for the intern within the host organisation.
+The PP mentor/supervisor also commits to making sure that the rules of the Professional Practice are respected within the host organisation, including providing adequate supervision to the internship student, and ensuring work coherence with the expected educational objectives.